Canada Act 1982: Proclamation

 The Canada Act 1982 received royal assent on March 29 in London, but it did not take full effect immediately.
 Canada's Constitution Act, 1982, was proclaimed in force by Elizabeth II as Queen of Canada on April 17 on Parliament Hill in Ottawa.
 The proclamation marked the end of a long process and efforts by many successive governments to patriate the Constitution.
 The proclamation brought into force the new amending formula, ending any role for the British Parliament in Canadian law, and implemented the Canadian Charter of Rights and Freedoms.

 The monarch's constitutional powers and roles over Canada were not affected by the act.
-Canada has complete sovereignty as an independent country, however, and the King's role as monarch of Canada is separate from his role as the British monarch or the monarch of any of the other Commonwealth realms.
-Canada, like some other Commonwealth nations, maintains the King as head of state.
+Canada has complete sovereignty as an independent country, and the King's role as monarch of Canada is separate from his role as the British monarch or the monarch of any of the other Commonwealth realms.